volkamerlab/KinFragLib/data/combinatorial_library/README.md

 - `combinatorial_library_deduplicated.json`: Deduplicated combinatorial library (based on InChIs)
 - `chembl_standardized_inchi.csv`: Standardized ChEMBL 36 molecules in the form of InChI strings.
 - `KLIFS_download_summary.csv`: PDB codes of all KLIFS structures used to generate the KinFragLib fragmentation library.
+- `combinatorial_library_custom_sampled.sdf`: Combinatorial library created from a subset of CustomKinFragLib fragments.
+- `combinatorial_library_rejected_sampled.sdf`: Combinatorial library created from a subset of fragments rejected by the CustomKinFragLib filtering pipeline

 ## Processed data